 Breast Reconstruction after a mastectomy is typically done with either breast implants, or your own tissue; sometimes these techniques are combined.

-What are the advantages of using breast implants for reconstruction?
+What are the advantages of a DIEP flap reconstruction?

-Am I good candidate for reconstruction with breast implants?
+Am I good candidate for a DIEP flap reconstruction?

 It is important to discuss your goals with your surgeon in order to make sure your reconstructive goals are met while still working within your expectations for your recovery and downtime.
-Implant-based reconstruction is a relatively short surgery and only requires a 1-night stay in the hospital.
+Because a DIEP reconstruction is more complex than an implant-based reconstruction, it has more downtime and recovery involved.

-Whether or not Implant Reconstruction makes sense in your case will be determined as you consult with Dr. Correa.
+Whether or not a DIEP reconstruction makes sense in your case will be determined as you consult with Dr. Correa.

 Dr. Correa’s philosophy on Breast Reconstruction

 “Breast reconstruction represents one of the most rewarding aspects of reconstructive surgery, and provides an important ‘silver lining’ to the rigors and hardships of treating your breast cancer.”